latarajn/stock-price-tracker/README.md

 # 📈 Stock Price Tracker (.NET)

-A lightweight command-line C# application built with .NET that tracks real-time stock prices over the past 30 days.
+#### A lightweight .NET console application that fetches real-time stock data for the past 30 days using the Alpha Vantage API and generates a price trend graph as a JPG image for quick reference and analysis.
 ---

 ## ✨ Features